Please Report Any Broken Links Or Trouble You Might Come Across To The Webmaster

 By And/Or Copyright

 In June 1939 he became Chief of Staff to Commander Submarine Force, U.S. Fleet, in cruiser Richmond.
 This important service was interrupted in February 1941 when he was sent to London as naval attaché and principal observer for submarines.
 Following promotion to rear admiral in March 1942 he proceeded to west Australia as Commander, Submarines, Southwest Pacific.
 In February 1943, he was transferred to Pearl Harbor to become Commander, Submarines, Pacific Fleet, in which capacity he served the rest of the war, being promoted to vice admiral in October 1943.
 Under his guidance and inspiration in these two commands, U.S. submarines overcame torpedo and other difficulties to destroy the Japanese Merchant Marine and cripple the Imperial Navy.
 His wartime awards were the Distinguished Service Medal and two gold stars in lieu of second and third awards, and the Legion of Merit.
 After the war he served as Inspector General of the Navy until his retirement in June 1947.
-In retirement at Los Gatos, Calif., he wrote and coauthored best selling books on naval history and submarine operations until his death 7 June 1967.
+In retirement at Los Gatos, Calif., he wrote and coauthored best selling books on naval history and submarine operations until his death on 07 June 1967.

-USS Lockwood DE-1064 was the first ship named in his honor.
-(US Navy photo from the US Naval Historical Center)
+USS Lockwood (DE 1064) was the first ship named in his honor.
+(U.S. Navy photo from the U.S. Naval Historical Center)

 Robert M. Cieri